tess-phillips/boulderingPage/README.md

 # FAC1
 Hobby Page - Bouldering
 This site is an informative page about bouldering and other types of climbing.
 It contains HTML (for the website), CSS (for the styling of the website) and JavaScript(for the up to date time on the page).
+This is also the first page I ever built using HTML, CSS and JS!

 Planning, Building and Debugging
 I planned to create my sections in blocks with a colouring climbing image as the background since I had seen a website with this structure and thought it looked nice and unique.
 I chose blue and yellow as the theme colours of this page.